metatensor/metatrain/README.md

 > ⚠️ The conda installation does not install model-specific dependencies and will only
 > work for architectures without optional dependencies such as PET.

+> ⚠️ Python 3.14 is currently not supported.
+PyTorch JIT operations used by metatrain are not compatible with Python 3.14 yet, which can cause errors when exporting models or loading checkpoints.
+Please use Python 3.10–3.13.

 After installation, you can use mtt from the command line to train your models!

 <!-- marker-quickstart -->